Revilo P. Oliver: Academia

 In 1930, Oliver married Grace Needham.
 He returned to Illinois, where he attended the University of Illinois and studied under William Abbott Oldfather.
 His first book was an annotated translation, from the Sanskrit, of Mricchakatika (The Little Clay Cart), published by the University of Illinois in 1938.
 He received his PhD in 1940.
 That same year, the University published his Ph.D. thesis: Niccolò Perotti's Translations of the Enchiridion, which was republished in 1954 as Niccolo Perotti's Version of the Enchiridion of Epictetus.

 Oliver began teaching graduate classes.
 For a number of years he also gave graduate courses in the Renaissance, teaching in the Departments of Spanish and Italian.
 He said he read 11 languages.

 Oliver worked in a military intelligence unit in the Signal Services during World War II, according to his writing.
 He wrote that he was in the War Department from 1942 until autumn 1945, and that he was "responsible for the work of c.
 175 persons".

 Oliver left Washington, D.C. in 1945.
-He joined the University of Illinois in 1945 as an Assistant Professor, became an Associate Professor in 1947, and Professor in 1953.
+He joined the University of Illinois in 1945 as an assistant professor, became an associate professor in 1947, and professor in 1953.
 He published little in the academic press but later became known for politically conservative articles expressing anti-Semitism and white nationalism.
 He retired in 1977 from the University of Illinois as a professor emeritus.

 Conservative movement

-Oliver co-founded the National Review in November 1955 and worked with William F. Buckley as an associate editor.
+Oliver was an early book reviewer for National Review from 1956 until May 1960 when he was ousted by its editor, William F. Buckley Jr for his public antisemitism.
 Oliver also wrote for The American Mercury.
 Buckley, who aimed to make conservatism more respectable to Americans averse to antisemitism and extremism, kept a close friendship with Oliver but acknowledged privately that Oliver was antisemitic.
-He employed Oliver as a National Review book reviewer for years, finally breaking with him over his 1964 article on the Kennedy assassination.

 In 1958, Oliver joined as a founding member of Robert W. Welch, Jr.'s John Birch Society, an anti-communist organization.
-He was a member of its national commission and associate editor of its magazine, American Opinion.
+He was a member of its national board and associate editor of its magazine, American Opinion.
 In 1962, Buckley repudiated Welch and the "Birchers", saying they were "far removed from common sense" and urging the GOP to purge itself of Welch's influence.
 The repudiation drove a wedge in Buckley's friendship with Oliver.

 After the assassination of President John F. Kennedy, Oliver wrote a two-part article called "Marxmanship in Dallas" published in March 1964 in American Opinion, the Birch magazine.
 It alleged that Lee Harvey Oswald had carried out the murder as part of a communist conspiracy to kill Kennedy, whom Oliver described as a puppet who had outlived his usefulness.
 In March 1964, Oliver was reprimanded by the University of Illinois' Board of Trustees, but was allowed to keep his position.
 Oliver testified in the fall of that year before the Warren Commission.